-- Legacy Hotels Real Estate Investment Trust, Trustee - Sceptre Investment Counsel Ltd., Director
+- ▶ Legacy Hotels Real Estate Investment Trust, Trustee - ▶ Sceptre Investment Counsel Ltd., Director

 - (1) For a description of each area of expertise/experience, see "4.2.
-Nominee Skills and Experience Matrix". - (2) The number of Common Shares beneficially owned or over which the individual exercises control or direction as at May 15, 2014. - (3) The number of Preferred Shares beneficially owned or over which the individual exercises control or direction as at May 15, 2014. - (4) The number of Deferred Share Units owned as at May 15, 2014.
-See "4.5.
-Director Compensation". - (5) Mr. Knowles became a member of the CG&C Committee effective June 18, 2013.
+Nominee Expertise and Experience Matrix". - (2) In each case, the number of securities of the Corporation beneficially owned or over which the individual exercises control or direction as at May 7, 2015.

-Goran Mornhed

-New York, United States Age: 55 Director Since: June 5, 2012
+Goran Mornhed New York, United States Director Since: June 5, 2012